 The largest task in the bathroom makeover was painting the vanity cabinets and walls.
-The color on the cabinets may look familiar, because it’s the same paint color I used on the front door and the hand railing from previous posts.
+This color on the cabinets may look familiar, because it’s the same paint color I used on the front door and the hand railing from previous posts.

-The color is one of my all-time favorites, called iron ore.
+Iron Ore is one of my all-time favorites colors.
 It is from Sherwin-Williams, as well as the wall color alabaster.
 The coffee-latte color is now gone and won’t be making a reappearance unless it’s the real thing in a coffee cup.

 The old brushed nickel hardware was replaced with chrome pulls with minimal details.
 I picked the chrome hooks, towel ring and toilet paper holder, because the design has a simple clear-cut shape with substantial heft.
 The same goes for the cabinet door and drawer pulls.
 Since I didn’t have any major expenses with this project, I was able to splurge a bit on quality hardware.

 In addition to the hardware upgrade, the toilet seat was replaced with a slow close seat and lid.
 Very nice!

 The bathroom accessories are very simple, which allows guests to have plenty of room for their necessities.

 To add warmth to the room, a wooden dough bowl is used to hold an extra hand towel and bars of bath soap.
 Sometimes all it takes is one organic element to add a touch of character.

 An adorable unfinished bamboo stool was placed next to the tub as a handy spot for shower items.
 It’s one of my favorite purchases for this project.
-Remember natural elements such as the flowering plant on the window ledge make a room more inviting.
+Natural elements such as the flowering plant on the window ledge seem to make the room more inviting.

 Other updates in the bathroom include wood blinds for the small window, replacing the switch plates, shower curtain, rod and rings.
 They are small things that can make a big difference.